znsio/specmatic-documentation/getting_started.md

 #### How does this all work?

 * Specmatic is able to tie the **named example** `SCOOBY_200_OK` listed under the request parameters and the response sections of the OpenAPI spec to create a test.
 * This is also reflected in the name of the test where Specmatic displays the `SCOOBY_200_OK` in the test logs
+* Here's a detailed breakdown of the contract test:
+  - **Request:** Specmatic uses the value defined for the **petId** request paramter from the `SCOOBY_200_OK` request example to make a HTTP request.
+  - **Response:** In order to tie the above request with a HTTP response code in the spec, Specmatic looks for an example with same name: `SCOOBY_200_OK` under responses.
+In this case the response code happens to be 200.
+This request/response pair now forms a test case.
+  - **Response Validation:** Note that we are running the specification as a contract test here, in which we are interested in validating only the API signature and not the API logic.
+Hence, Specmatic does not validate the actual response values defined in the `SCOOBY_200_OK` example against the values returned by the application.
+It only validates the response code.
+However, if you do wish to validate response values, you can find more details in our discussion [here](https://github.com/znsio/specmatic/discussions/1029).

 `Scenario: GET /pets/(petid:number) -> 200 | EX:SCOOBY_200_OK has SUCCEEDED`